Abortion-rights movement: United States

 In 2015, in the wake of the House of Representatives' vote to defund Planned Parenthood, Lindy West, Amelia Bonow and Kimberly Morrison launched ShoutYourAbortion to "remind supporters and critics alike abortion is a legal right to anyone who wants or needs it".
 The women encouraged other women to share positive abortion experiences online using the hashtag #ShoutYourAbortion in order to "denounce the stigma surrounding abortion."

 In 2019, the You Know Me movement started as a response to the successful 2019 passage of fetal heartbeat bills in five states in the United States, most notably the passing of anti-abortion laws in Georgia (House Bill 381), Ohio (House Bill 68) and Alabama (House Bill 314).
 This movement was started off by actress Busy Philipps because she had previously had an abortion when she was a teen.
 The actress and many others believe that it is important for women to speak up and shift the narrative, especially because abortion is such a taboo subject.

 In the mid-19th century, concerns around abortion only consisted of the danger of a woman being poisoned and risking her health, not because of religion, ethics, or diplomacy.
 Ending a pregnancy before the fetus began movement, or "post-quickening" was only a wrongdoing, not a crime.
 The laws that were against abortions post-quickening removals were put in place to protect the well-being of the women that were pregnant, not the fetal life.
-It was more common for women to pass on during early terminations due to the usage of pre-owned instruments as opposed to natural abortifacients.
+It was more common for women to die during early terminations due to the usage of pre-owned instruments as opposed to natural abortifacients.
 Some women who engaged in quickening abortions were not prosecuted because there was no evidence and quickening was hard to prove.

 Between 1900 and 1965, there were not any anti-abortion movements or rallies because states had already passed a law banning abortions at all levels included the prescription of drugs or undergoing procedures.
 The only exception for a woman to proceed with an abortion without worrying about breaking any anti-abortion laws is if a licensed physician were to prove that the abortion was for the protection of the mother's life.
 Abortion care providers and women who had obtained an abortion were pestered by courts and prosecutors.